emotion-js/emotion/BREAKING_CHANGES_IN_V10.md

 * `create-emotion-styled` is gone, use the new styled api and a provider
 * The css prop doesn't work via the babel plugin. `jsx` can be manually imported from `@emotion/core` or [babel-plugin-jsx-pragmatic](https://github.com/jmm/babel-plugin-jsx-pragmatic) can be used. (should we make a babel preset to that?)
 * MORE STUFF THAT I CAN'T REMEMBER RIGHT NOW
+* emotion will not be stored on the global object